Mobile through the Münsterland

 By bus and train through Münsterland

 If you want to relax during your journey and value your ecological footprint, it's best to make use of the wide range of bus and train services.
 There are good rail connections in all directions from the Münsterland region and especially from the Münster regional centre: By rail, you can reach Osnabrück, Bielefeld, Hamm, Dortmund, Recklinghausen and Enschede in the Netherlands with various direct connections.
 There are also express buses that connect the Münster regional centre with the surrounding area.
-And offers such as the Westfalentarif, job tickets and trainee tickets make public transport in the region particularly attractive.
+And offers such as the Westphalia tariff, job tickets and trainee tickets make public transport in the region particularly attractive.
 In rural areas, community buses also connect smaller municipalities with their neighbours.

 On the road with the car